mr-kaveh/Practical-Python-Scripts/README.md

 -   4-3-Dictionaries

 -   4-4-Sets

--   File Handling
+---
+### 5-working with Files

--   Reading and Writing Files
+-   5-1-Reading and Writing Files

 -   Using Context Managers